futakw/starter-academic/content/publication/3_WACV2023CLoser/index.md

 ---
-title: "[WACV 2023] Closer Look at the Transferability of Adversarial Examples:
+title: "[WACV'23] Closer Look at the Transferability of Adversarial Examples:
 How They Fool Different Models Differently"

 # Authors